Managing key multicasting through orthogonal systems: The proposed protocol

-Assume the set $B$ is known, instead of being kept secret.
+Let us assume now that the set $B$ is known, instead of being kept secret.
 Since $B$ is a linearly independent set, one can compute readily the unique coefficients $z_1,\ldots,z_n$ such that

-An authorized user knowing the vector $v_j=x_je_j$ and having computed $z_je_j$ readily computes $x_j$ and $s$ from $z_j=sx_j$.
+An authorized user knowing the vector $\mathbf{v_j} =x_j\mathbf{e_j} $ and having computed $z_j\mathbf{e_j} $ readily computes $x_j$ and $s$ from $z_j=sx_j$.
 With this all the private numbers $x_i$, $i=1,\ldots,n$ can be readily computed by this user.
 Such a user would have the chance to use this later in her own interest.
 As it is often the case, inner attacks are more dangerous than outer ones.

-The security is clearly compromised not only if the set $B$ is made public, but also if just one vector of $B'$ becomes known to unauthorized users: in fact getting $s$ involves knowing at least one vector in the set $B'$ used to compute $c$.
+The security is clearly compromised not only if the set $B$ is made public, but also if just one vector of $B'$ becomes known to unauthorized users: in fact getting $s$ involves knowing at least one vector in the set $B'$ used to compute $\mathbf{c} $.
 We can think at different ways for an attacker to get such a vector.
+Let us assume in the following without any loss of generality that the set $B'_{2,2}$ is formed by just one vector corresponding to a single former user.